daudmabena/vStandard/README.md

 This theme currently has these options available -

+* Custom Background
 * Custom Header
-* Custom Background
+* Custom Layout

 **Custom Header**

-You are able to change the background colour of the header along with colour of the font used.
-Along with this you are able to upload an image to be used in the header.
+You can access these options by navigating to Appearance->Customize making use of the Customize API introduced with WordPress 3.4, the end user can preview these changes before making them "Live" on their site.

 **Custom Background**